Ikulyte/Azure-Home-SOC-Lab/README.md

 ## Objective
-My project involved deploying a single intentionally vulnerable virtual machine in Azure to observe real cyber attacks.
-This gave me practical experience with attacker techniques and improved my ability to respond quickly when security issues arose.
+My project involved deploying a single, intentionally vulnerable virtual machine in Azure to observe real cyber attacks.
+This gave me practical experience with attacker techniques and improved my ability to respond quickly to  security issues as they arose.

 ## Technologies, Regulations, and Azure Components used: